What is Conversion Rate Optimization (CRO)?

 Users typically read in an F shape pattern, so we want to ensure we have all the vital components in the correct places.

-The hierarchy we have found to be most effective is:
+The hierarchy we have found to be most effective, especially for the home page is:

 - Supporting subheading